jamescoward/card-game/IDEAS.md

 **Candidate solutions:**

 - **Secondary win conditions** — e.g. controlling 2 of 3 lanes at end of turn earns a "dominance point"; first to 3 wins.
 Players now need to plan which lanes to commit to rather than just reacting to the board.
-- **Saving ink as a strategy** — if high-cost late-game threats are powerful enough to be worth waiting for, players face a real tension between spending ink now vs. holding for a big turn.
-Currently this tension is weak because the card pool tops out at 5-cost.
 - **Cards that set up future turns** — spells or creatures with delayed effects (e.g. "at the start of your next turn, draw 2") give players something to build toward rather than just responding.
-- **Hidden information** — if players can't see each other's hands, they have to plan around uncertainty rather than optimally reacting to perfect information.
 - **Pre/post-combat play** (see Second Play Step below) — adds some planning around combat ordering but is still largely tactical.

 ---